 1. Add Linkup Parameters to Your Request

-in your request’s keywordsai_params
+Includelinkup_params in your request’s keywordsai_params:

 2. Use Template Variables in Your Messages

-The Linkup response will be available as a variable namedlinkup_search_response
+The Linkup response will be available as a variable namedlinkup_search_response in your templates.
+You can access it using Jinja2 syntax:

 3. Using with Prompts

 If you’re using Keywords AI Prompts, you can include the Linkup template variables in your prompt templates.
-When you make a request withlinkup_params
+When you make a request withlinkup_params, the variables will be populated and rendered in your prompt.

 How It Works